 Good produce especially growing my own.
 I love going to the farmers markets and engaging with the growers and of course travel always inspires me.

 Describe your kitchen to readers.
 What do you especially love about it?

 The heart of my kitchen is my wonderful LaCanche french oven.
 I love it and it has never let me down.
 I have lots of bench space.
 For the first 8 years of delicious magazine we did all the shoots at my house before the studios were built so I needed plenty of workspace and natural light.

-What is my favourite kitchen appliance or utensil that you just couldn’t live without?
+What is your favorite kitchen appliance or utensil that you just couldn't live without?